COVID: Germany sputters on vaccine mandate | DW | 17.01.2022

 Health officials have by and large declined to engage with the debate over obligatory vaccination.
 Christian Drosten, the country's most prominent expert on COVID-19, has said that "mandates are a political tool," and not the purview of medical professionals.

-Thomas Mertens, the chairman of Germany's independent vaccine commission, STIKO, speaking to the Stuttgarter Zeitung daily, warned that the debate was "dividing society" and that "too much pressure" was building around the issue.
+Thomas Mertens, the chairman of Germany's independent vaccine commission, STIKO, told the Stuttgarter Zeitung daily that the debate was "dividing society" and that "too much pressure" was building around the issue.

 Though some vaccinated Germans remain against the idea of making the jabs mandatory for the reason of personal choice, complicating the issue is the small but vocal minority of anti-vaccine conspiracy theorists.